-The accompanying condensed consolidated financial statements and the notes to the condensed consolidated financial statements as of September 30, 2012 and for the three months ended September 30, 2012 and 2011 are unaudited.
+The accompanying condensed consolidated financial statements and the notes to the condensed consolidated financial statements as of March 31, 2013 and for the three and nine months ended March 31, 2013 and 2012 are unaudited.
 These unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 Certain information and note disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 Accordingly, these interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto contained in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2012, as filed with the SEC on August 23, 2012.
-The condensed consolidated balance sheet at June 30, 2012 included herein was derived from the audited financial statements as of that date, but does not include all disclosures, including notes required by GAAP.
+The condensed consolidated balance sheet at June 30, 2012 included herein was derived from the audited financial statements as of that date, but does not include all disclosures, including notes, required by GAAP.

-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for the fair statement of the Company's condensed consolidated balance sheet at September 30, 2012, its condensed consolidated statements of operations for the three months ended September 30, 2012 and 2011.
-The results of operations for the three months ended September 30, 2012 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2013, or any other future period.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments) necessary for the fair statement of the Company's condensed consolidated balance sheet at March 31, 2013, its condensed consolidated statements of operations for the three and nine months ended March 31, 2013 and 2012, its condensed consolidated statements of comprehensive (loss) income for the three and nine months ended March 31, 2013 and 2012, and its condensed consolidated statements of cash flows for the nine months ended March 31, 2013 and 2012.
+The results of operations for the nine months ended March 31, 2013 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2013, or any other future period.